William Douglas Home: Military service

 Despite his opposition to the policy of requiring the unconditional surrender of Nazi Germany he was conscripted into the Army in July 1940 and joined the Buffs (Royal East Kent Regiment).
 He went to 161 Officer Cadet Training Unit (161 OCTU) in the buildings of the Royal Military College, Sandhurst, where one of his colleagues was David Fraser.
 At Sandhurst, he was critical of the war, which he said had been unnecessary.
 Douglas-Home was commissioned in the Buffs in March 1941.
 While an officer he stood in the three parliamentary by-elections.

-Douglas-Home was assigned to the 7th Battalion of the Buffs, which was converted to tanks as the 141st Regiment, Royal Armoured Corps.
-In the Normandy campaign, the 141st Regiment was assigned to I Corps (a British formation) within the First Canadian Army.
-In August, First Canadian Army was directed to mop up the German forces cut off and trapped in various seaside ports in Normandy and Pas de Calais.
+Douglas-Home was assigned to the 7th Battalion of the Buffs, which was converted to tanks as the 141 Regiment Royal Armoured Corps (141 RAC).
+In the Normandy campaign, 141 RAC was assigned to I Corps, a British formation within the First Canadian Army.
+In August, First Canadian Army was directed to mop up the German forces cut off in various sea ports in Normandy and Pas de Calais.
 In the first week of September 1944, the Allies moved against the port of Le Havre.
 A German garrison under Colonel Hermann-Eberhard Wildermuth was dug in on the hill overlooking the city.
 Wildermuth had been ordered by Hitler to defend Fortress Le Havre to the last man, and not to surrender.

 When the Allied forces invested the city in advance of the planned aerial bombardment and subsequent assault, Wildermuth asked the British commander if the French civilians could be evacuated from the city, but that request was refused.
 Lieutenant (acting Captain) Douglas-Home was near Le Havre, awaiting the completion of the aerial bombardment.
 He was to serve as a liaison officer in Operation Astonia, the Allied attack on Le Havre.
 On the second day after the aerial bombardment had started, he learned of the German request to evacuate the civilians and the Allied refusal.
 The consequences of the bombardment were apparent to the waiting Allied forces and Douglas-Home refused to participate in the attack.
 He gave two reasons: